Advanced Search | Help

 The IAF's primary purpose is to support regional-scale, rural, water infrastructure proposals.
 The IAF will continue support for strategic water management studies and strategies and community irrigation schemes, that was previously available through the Sustainable Farming Fund and the Community Irrigation Fund.

 The IAF, as far as is practicable, adopts a multi-year development programme-based approach, subject to achievement of milestones and confirmation that the proposed project continues to be viable.

-In January 2013 the Government initiated the establishment of a new company that will manage funding for equity investment in construction of regional-scale schemes.
-The Crown will be a minority partner investing on commercial terms.
+In January 2013 the Government initiated the establishment of a new company that manages funding for investment in construction of regional-scale schemes.

 IAF funding is available for three distinct components to target the delivery of investment ready rural water infrastructure proposals:

 Assist the development of large scale, regionally significant water harvesting, storage and distribution proposals.
 They must be consistent with agreed regional approaches to the sustainable use and management of water.

 Assist the development of regional approaches to integrated water management, particularly the potential of rural irrigation-related infrastructure to contribute to the sustainable use and management of water for future generations.

 Assist both new smaller scale community scheme development and capital upgrades of existing community scheme infrastructure.
 They must be consistent with agreed regional strategies.

 The IAF has been allocated $35 million as a multi year appropriation over five years (2011/12 to 2015/16).
 IAF grant contributions can provide for the staged irrigation scheme development process – from concept to investment ready.
 IAF Guidelines for Applicants Appendix 1 sets out what can and cannot be funded.

 Qualifying applicant's contributions must be equal to or greater than IAF funding i.e. the IAF contribution can be up to 50 percent of the programme cost.